GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 </section>
 </section>

-## Functions
+## Define and call functions

+### Defining functions

-A function is a set of mappings that produce a JSON object.
-It maps a set of inputs to a set of fields in its result object.
+*   A function is a set of mappings that produce a JSON object
+*   It maps a set of inputs to a set of fields in its result object

-**The usual naming convention for functions in DHML is Input1_Input2_InputN_Output**, though this is not formally enforced by tooling.

-Let's add some structure to our planets.
+Add some structure to planets.

 ```
 Planet[0]: PlanetName_PlanetInfo("Earth")